DataDog/supply-chain-firewall/README.md

 The installation request was blocked.
 No changes have been made.
 ```

-## Current limitations

-For npm, only commands that begin with `npm install` are currently allowed.
-We plan to support a more diverse range of commands over time.

 ## Testing

 To facilitate testing against known-good packages, `scfw` has a `--dry-run` option that will verify installation targets and exit without executing the given install command: